 The following information is based on our family’s direct experience with able-bodied and disability sports.
 Though no one in our family is a professional athlete, our daughter (age 14, with left hemiplegia and epilepsy) was the 2001 National CP7 Champion in a number of disability track and field events.
 She also plays “regular” tennis at the tournament level, earning an official USTA ranking of 318 in the state of Florida against able-bodied 14 year old opponents.
 In addition, her father and I have both been involved in sports and athletics all of our lives as collegiate athletes, children’s coaches, fitness instructors, and recreational/amateur athletes in a number of sports.

-Tennis offers many benefits to brain injured children and adults compared to other sports for both ambulatory participants and wheel-chair users.
+Tennis offers many benefits to children and adults with brain injuries compared to other sports for both ambulatory participants and wheel-chair users.

 - Tennis is a non-contact sport.
 There is little risk of being hit, tripped, pushed down, or trampled.

 - Tennis is a year-round, life-long sport that is played worldwide at all levels.
 Once you learn, you can play tennis for the rest of your life.

 - Anyone can learn and play tennis, regardless of gender, age, fitness, or ability.

 - Tennis is a social sport, yet you do not need an entire team of people to play.
 If you can play tennis, you will always have a way to find and make friends.

 - CP-participants and able-bodied participants of similar playing ability can play and have fun together without modifications, regardless of gender and age.

 - Ambulatory CP-beginners, and in some cases wheel-chair beginners, can start with able-bodied beginners in “regular” group lessons.